 Dhermi Beach, Albania

 Dhermi is often named as Albania’s best beach destination.
-It’s easy to see why, the town being home to some of the best beaches in the Balkans.
+It’s easy to see why the town is home to some of the Balkans’ best beaches.
 Many spectacular beaches line the coast in this gorgeous region.
-Here, you’ll find pebble and sand beaches, rocky coastlines, azure-blue waters and abundant sunshine.
+Here, you’ll find pebble and sand beaches, rocky coastlines, azure-blue waters, and abundant sunshine.

 Borshi Beach, Albania

 Measuring seven kilometers (about 3.4 miles) in length, Borshi Beach is one of the few Albanian beaches that continue to be unspoiled by tourism and untouched by development.
 This is the longest beach on the Ionian Sea coast, a peaceful place surrounded by mountain ranges, olive groves, wineries, and goat farms.

 Dhraleo Beach, Albania